-Battery performance is reduced in cold conditions.
-So have yours volt tested to make sure it’s still in good working order.
+Your battery’s performance is reduced in cold conditions, so check its output to see if it’s still in good working order.
 It’s also a good idea to carry a small jump pack – they’re now small enough to fit in your glovebox, but powerful enough for multiple starts.

 According to the RAC, the most effective way to demist your windscreen is to start with a cooler setting, direct the air at the windows and gradually increase the temperature as the engine warms up, and turn on the air conditioning to keep the atmosphere dry.

 15. Clean your windows

 Clean and check your windscreen and windows for chips and repair if needed.
 Cracks can develop quicker in winter, while dirty windows mist up more quickly.

 Driving on slippery roads can take a heavy toll on brakes, so get a professional to check your brake pads and brake fluid before the temperatures drop to make sure you start the season with them at optimum performance.

 17. Make sure your suspension is working

 Your suspension affects your car’s handling, stopping distances and stability.
 Poor road surfaces, salt from grit and general wet weather can cause damage to springs, so again make sure they’re in peak working order during the winter.